anandthakker/anandthakker.github.io/contents/about/experience/freelance/index.md

 ---
 title: Traveling & Freelancing
 from: 2014
-to: present
+to: 2015
 ---

-While my wife and I are take the rare opportunity of synchronized job transitions to travel abroad and visit family, I'm working on side projects and a couple of small freelance contracts.
+While my wife and I took the rare opportunity of synchronized job transitions to travel abroad and visit family, I worked on side projects and a couple of small freelance contracts.